victory7/ezsession/README.md

-# ezsession
+# ezsession - Write & Read On-Demand with Easy JWT Access

-`ezsession` is a PHP session management library that provides a powerful and flexible way to handle sessions using multiple backends like Redis, MySQL, and JWT tokens.
-It aims to make session handling easier, more secure, and highly scalable.
+`ezsession` is a PHP session management library focused on an on-demand write and read strategy to optimize session data handling.
+It efficiently manages sessions using in-memory cache (e.g., Redis), permanent storage (e.g., MySQL), and JWT tokens, minimizing unnecessary storage queries and providing easy access to JWT for custom data handling.
+This approach ensures that session data is only written when required, significantly reducing storage operations and improving overall performance.

 ## Features

-- **Multi-Backend Support**: Uses Redis for caching, MySQL for persistent storage, and JWT for stateless session management.
+- **Write-On-Demand**: Data is only written to storage when necessary, reducing the number of storage operations.
-- **Custom Session Handler**: Implements `SessionHandlerInterface` for custom session handling.
+- **Flexible Backend Storage**: Uses Redis, memcached, APCu, ... for caching, SQLight, MySQL, Postgres, MongoDB, ... for persistent storage, and JWT for stateless session management.
 - **Easy Integration**: Plug-and-play session management for PHP applications.
 - **Scalable & Secure**: Optimizes read and write operations to ensure data persistence and secure session management.